intel/zephyr.js/README.md

 After you copy the new .bin file to that directory, the device will reboot, blink an LED quickly as it writes the image somewhere, and then you should see the device reconnect as a USB storage device to your PC.
 Then you can press the Reset button to run the Zephyr image.
-You should see "Hello, Zephyr.js world!" output on the serial console in less than a second.
+You should see "Hello, ZJS world!" output on the serial console in less than a second.

 If something doesn't work, you may want to establish that you're able to upload the K64F [hello world application] (https://developer.mbed.org/platforms/FRDM-K64F/#flash-a-project-binary).